ArkHunt26/WelcomeKit/README.md

 #### NOTE:
 * For Microchip Studio keep the checkbox by default
 * For SIMcomSPT collect it from pendrive.
+* For Pickit2 download the neccessary softwares.
+For Pickit3 it is inbulit in MPLABxIDE.
+* Install .NET FRAMEWORK from the able link only if your using Pickit2.

 ## Used By